-My biggest fan and supporter is my Soul Mate who said I should create a blog...so here it is!
-Enjoy!
-Thanks for visiting me!
+My biggest fan and supporter is my awesome and supportive Soul Mate who said I should create a blog...so here it is!
+I hope you enjoy your visit!

 Thursday, 25 April 2013

 This is what I saw when I walked up the road to Titirangi Village shops this afternoon.
 The traffic roundabout is at the top of the road and someone (or several someone's!) had "planted" 100's of gorgeous hand made Poppies for ANZAC Day.
 They are made from what looks like felt material with black buttons sewn in the centers.